-The Company provided credit protection on UK Government to market counterparties under credit default swaps.
-The total notional exposure amounted to £210,000k (2022: £220,000k).
+The Company provided credit protection on UK Government bonds to market counterparties under credit default swaps.
+The total notional exposure amounted to £115,778k (2023: £210,000k).

-The Company has provided a guarantee to The Prudential Assurance Company Limited ('PAC'), a related Group undertaking, under which it provides collateral of £170,000k (2022: £198,000k) in the form of debt securities.
-The value of collateral pledged under this guarantee (see Note 19) is subject to haircut adjustments.
+The Company has provided a guarantee to The Prudential Assurance Company Limited ('PAC'), a related Group undertaking, under which it provides collateral of £32,000k (2023: £170,000k) in the form of debt securities.
+The value of collateral pledged under this guarantee is subject to haircut adjustments; see Note 22 for further details.

-The Company has seconded several employees to M&G Investment Management Limited ('MAGIM'), a fellow Group undertaking, to provide services in relation MAGIM's role as agent for securities lending activities on behalf of PAC and certain funds within the M&G securities lending programme of which PAC and certain affiliates are the only investors.
+The Company has seconded several employees to M&G Investment Management Limited ('MAGIM'), a related Group undertaking, to provide services in relation to MAGIM's role as agent for securities lending activities on behalf of PAC and certain funds within the M&G securities lending programme, of which PAC and certain affiliates are the only investors.

-The Company has provided an indemnity to the participants of the M&G securities lending programme in respect of losses arising from the securities lending activity which is uncapped for credit and market risks and capped at £7,500k per annum for operational losses.
+The Company has also provided an indemnity to the participants of the M&G securities lending programme in respect of losses arising from the securities lending activity which is uncapped for credit and market risks and capped at £7,500k per annum for operational losses.
 Losses relating to retrospective changes in tax legislation are not covered by the indemnities.
-This indemnity did not give rise to any liabilities as at 31 December 2023 (2022: none)
+This indemnity did not give rise to any liabilities as at 31 December 2024 (2023: none).

-20. Share-based payments
+21. Share-based payments

-(a) Share-based payment expense charged to the income statement
+Share-based payment expense charged to the income statement